Configuration

 robots.txt

-The robots.txt is a powerful tool and should be used with care.
+The robots.txt file is a powerful feature and should be used with care.
 It will deny or allow search engines to access your pages.
 By blocking access to your pages, search engines won't crawl these pages.
 You should make sure that this will not prevent the search engines from finding important pages.

 # This space intentionally left blank.
 Only add entries when you know how powerful the robots.txt is.